Astris Law S IconAstris Law

 • When a lawyer acts for a client, full professional obligations attach immediately under the Australian Solicitors' Conduct Rules, including duties of care, fiduciary duties, competence and diligence, regardless of how small the client perceives the task to be.

-• AI platforms universally disclaim legal liability in their terms of service, meaning when an AI-generated document fails, nobody is professionally responsible; a lawyer provides professional indemnity insurance, regulatory accountability and an enforceable duty of care.
+• AI platforms universally disclaim legal liability in their terms of service.
+When an AI-generated document fails, nobody is professionally responsible.
+A lawyer provides professional indemnity insurance, regulatory accountability and an enforceable duty of care.

 • Australian courts have already sanctioned practitioners who relied on AI output without independent verification, including a Victorian solicitor whose practising certificate was varied for submitting AI-generated false case citations.